 Look at the global financial landscape.
 Then think about the tech one.
 Combine them.
 Any intersections?
-Obviously.
-“The U.S. lead the world” is just another truism.
-But we have to repeat it again.
-And no matter what time period is considered: North America (NA) has been providing the global economy with cutting-edge tech and advanced business models since times immemorial.
+Bingo.
+“The U.S. lead the world” is just another truism, but we have to repeat it again.
+No matter what time period is considered, North America (NA) has been providing the global economy with cutting-edge tech and advanced business models since times immemorial.

 Nowadays, the United States and (indeed, to a lesser extent) Canada don’t just set trends, but also shake markets by carrying out huge financing rounds.
-We scrutinize investment trends in North America to wrap up the series of articles on global PE/VC markets prepared by EqualOcean.
+We scrutinize investment trends in North America to wrap up the series of reports on global PE/VC markets prepared by EqualOcean.

 Key insights summarizing our findings: